RachitJain1999/Extra-Problems/README.md

     arr = [0,2,4,5,0,1,1]
     ans = 3, The sequence is [0,1,2]

-<ins>Maximum Subarray Modulo Sum</ins>: This is an extension of subarray sum problem, we need to find the maximum sum mod M that we can form from taking any subarray from a given array.
+<ins>Maximum Subarray Modulo Sum</ins>: This is an extension of subarray sum problem, we need to find the maximum sum modulo M that we can form from taking any subarray from a
+given array.
 We use properties of modulo sum and prefix array to solve this problem in O(nLogn).

+    arr = [3,3,9,9,5], mod = 7
+    answer = 6 for the subarray [3,3] ((3+3)mod7=6)